zanebookbinder/Markov-Golf-Hole-Art/README.md

 the light-green patch on the right edge is the green (where the hole is located).

 # How to setup and run code
-After cloning this repository, run `python main.py` or `python3 main.py` (depending upon your setup) from the terminal to run the code.
+After cloning this repository, install Numpy and Matplotlib.
+Then run `python main.py` or `python3 main.py` (depending upon your setup) from the terminal to run the code.
 Currently, the program will create one golf hole and show the diagram.
 I have put commented-out code in the `main()` function which can be uncommented to create an entire course or to create a given number of example courses and save them to png files.
-Numpy and Matplotlib must be installed for the code to function properly.

 # How this system is personally meaningful to me
 This system is meaningful to me because I really enjoy playing golf, and I especially like